-The council has implemented the London living wage.
-This rate has been applied to all staff (other than the apprentices identified below) who receive less than £10.20 per hour.
-Those whose substantive salary is below the London Living Wage are placed on the nearest spinal column point to ensure an equivalent rate to the London Living Wage.
-Level 2 Apprentices are paid at the highest National Living Wage for apprentices rate and Level 3 Apprentices are paid a higher hourly rate of £8.01 per hour.
+The council has implemented the London Living Wage.
+All staff are paid at or above the London Living Wage.
+Level 2 Apprentices are paid at the highest National Living Wage rate for apprentices and Level 3 Apprentices are paid a higher hourly rate of £8.01 per hour.
 The Council is an accredited London Living Wage Employer and asks its contractors supplying services to the Council to pay their staff the London Living Wage.
 As contractors are employers in their own right, the council cannot force contractors to pay the London Living Wage but has built into its procurement procedures a requirement to do so in relation to council contracts where possible.
 The Council also encourages schools to pay the London Living Wage.